Discover the Beauty of Pugu Hills Forest Reserve on a Day Trip

 Hotels around the Dar es Salaam airport are the best choice for those who want to be close enough to the reserve and also not too far off.
 The mid and high end hotels like the airport lodges, the boutique inns and the business hotels offer modern rooms, reliable services and quick access to both the city and the reserve and to the Pugu Hills.
 This is another option when visiting Dar es Salaam in conjunction with a flight or vice versa.

 Many visitors choose to base themselves in Dar es Salaam, about an hour’s drive from Pugu Hills.
-The city provides a very broad selection of options- starting with low end hostels and guesthouses to lavish beach resorts.
-By remaining in Dar es Salaam you are able to experience the conveniences of the city, multiple ways of eating, and night life, yet still be within close reach of a day trip back to the forest reserve.
+The city provides a very broad selection of options—from budget hostels and guesthouses to luxurious resorts along the beaches in Tanzania.
+By staying in Dar es Salaam, you can enjoy city conveniences, diverse dining, and nightlife, while still being close enough for a day trip to the forest reserve.

 Conclusion